Types of carbohydrates to avoid:

 Carbohydrates, fats, and proteins, as they are metabolized, eventually produce ATP and energy via the Kreb Cycle.
 Balancing these macronutreints is essential.
 Carbohydrates provide the largest amount of glucose and fastest source of energy.
 A rise in blood sugar is delayed, digestion is slowed, and blood sugar remains stable when fat is consumed along with a carbohydrate.
 The body utilizes protein for growth, maintenance, and energy.
 Proteins are broken down into amino acids (Cotton, n.d.).

-Multiple macronutrient distributions would be advantageous for this patient.
+Multiple macronutrient distributions would be advantageous for patients.
 However, I would prescribe a cardiometabolic diet with a macronutrient distribution as follows:

 This distribution supports lower glucose and postprandial insulin.
 Foods in the cardiometabolic plan are low GI.